chavid/ModernScientificCpp/0-Preparation/installation.md

 2. [jupyter](https://jupyter.org/) ecosystem ;
 3. [xeus-cling](https://xeus-cling.readthedocs.io/en/latest/) C++ kernels for notebooks.

-The jupyter notebooks tools are part of the [anaconda3 distribution](https://www.anaconda.com/).
+The jupyter notebooks tools are part of the [anaconda3 distribution](https://www.anaconda.com/), but is now controversial, due to chandes in the licenses.
 One can also use `miniconda` for a more focused installation (see below).

 ### Basic installation and setup with miniconda